Will Joe Maddon drive you nuts? Sure, sometimes — but give him his due

 For crying out loud, Maddon led the Cubs to a World Series title.
 And now he’s getting ready to lead them into the postseason for the third year in a row.
 Both are firsts in over 100 years, but chances are you knew that already.

-Love him unconditionally or despite his quirks, Maddon, 63, is doing legendary things.
+Love him unconditionally or despite his quirks, but Maddon, 63, is doing legendary things.

 “Listen, it doesn’t matter, really,” he said.
 “I’m pleased in the sense that what I’ve always believed, I’ve carried here and I haven’t backed down on my belief system regarding how to work with a baseball team, how to run a game, how to help promote and develop young players.
 All that stuff, nothing has changed.”